 Why launch a destination wedding website?

-- All you have to do is find a site you like, plug in some info and update it anytime you have new info to share.
+A destination wedding website is the best way to keep everyone updated with all the travel and wedding information.
+All you have to do is find a template you like, plug in some info and update it anytime you have new info to share.
 It’s very easy, in some cases free, and your guests will appreciate the easy access to ongoing updates and communication.

-How to build a destination wedding website?
+How do I customize a destination wedding website?

-You can edit and preview your site before it goes live.
-You’ll get a URL which will link directly to your page.
+There are many applications available online that are very easy to use.
+They come with templates, and you just need to plug in your destination wedding details and photos.
+You can have a complete site in just minutes.
+You can edit and preview your site before it goes live on the web.
+When done, you’ll get a custom URL which will link directly to your page.
 You can even make your site private so only people with a password can access it.

 What is the best destination wedding website?